Day 1 – Chiang Mai – Lampang

 Lampang, the center of the teak trade

 After breakfast, your guide will meet you at the hotel.
 Our horse carts will wait for us outside the hotel.
-Lampang is also known as the Horse Cart City.
+Lampang is also known as the Horse Carriage City.
 It is the only city in Thailand where horse carts are still in use to take visitors around.
 Lampang was the real center of the teak trade before World War Two, and the industry left its marks in this city.
 There are heritage houses and Shan and Burmese temples that all are related to that period.
 The British teak companies had been in business in Burma before they became involved in Siam.
 Many Shan and Burmese employees followed them to work in North Thailand.
 They built houses and temples in their own familiar style.
 We will visit some of those today.

 The Louis T.Leonowens House

 In our horse carts, we pass the historic Ratchadapisek Bridge over the Wang River.
 This bridge survived World War Two partly thanks to Lucy Starling, an American missionary teacher.
-We first head for the Horse Cart center, an interesting place to repair horse carts and have some very unusual vehicles.
+We first head for the Horse Carriage center, an interesting place to repair horse carts and have some very unusual vehicles.
 Not far is the old Forestry Department office.
 It is still in use.

 Heritage Houses at Kad Kong Ta